draivin/hsnips/README.md

   defined in the snippet block.
 You can use it to dynamically change the snippet content.
 - `m`: An array containing the match groups of your regular expression trigger, or an empty array if the trigger is not a regular expression.
+- `w`: A URI string of the currently opened workspace, or an empty string if no workspace is open.
+- `path`: A URI string of the current document. (untitled documents have the scheme `untitled`)

 Additionally, every variable defined in one code block will be available in all the subsequent code blocks in the snippet.